Updated: Jun 25

 2) Lyme and other tick-borne diseases are easy to diagnose and can be cured

-Lyme worries me more than other tick-borne diseases because its carrier, the blacklegged tick, is increasing both its numbers and range throughout Nova Scotia.
+Lyme worries me more than other tick-borne diseases because its carrier, the blacklegged tick, is increasing both in number and range throughout Nova Scotia.
 Lyme is a particularly troublesome topic in the pet community because there's a lot we don't know about it, which I think makes it susceptible to misinformation.
 We don't know how many people have been infected with Lyme in Nova Scotia or how likely it is that you will get Lyme from an infected tick, though we do suspect the number of Lyme cases is much higher than previously suspected.
 That's because of something else we don't know: we don't know how to best diagnose Lyme.
 Lyme presents with such varied symptoms, both in form and severity, that it often goes undiagnosed or misdiagnosed as something else for years (and it doesn't always result in that circular rash).
 We also don't know how likely it is for dogs to catch Lyme from an infected tick, for similar reasons.
-We do know, however, that Lyme can result in organ failure, life-long pain, sleep problems, concentration and speech problems, and serious fatigue (organ failure, pain, and fatigue are also seen in dogs).
+We do know, however, that Lyme can result (in humans) in organ failure, life-long pain, sleep problems, concentration and speech problems, and serious fatigue (with organ failure, pain, and fatigue also seen in dogs).
 Lyme is slowly gaining attention and traction as a research and public education focus in Nova Scotia, so hopefully in time we'll have more information available to help people make informed decisions about their tick-control practices.

 3) The treatments for ticks are worse than tick-borne diseases

 There are a variety of tick treatments available to pet owners, including many preventative options.
 As with everything in life, they come with certain risks, especially when used incorrectly, and need to be thoughtfully considered before using.
 In the early 2000s, the American Environmental Protection Agency changed regulations around flea and tick medications after receiving a number of reports of adverse effects to a few topical liquid treatments applied between the shoulder blades.
 These medications had recently been released from what was previously a prescription-required process to being available over the counter, and most adverse reactions were found to be due to improper dosage, usage on the wrong animal (cat products on dogs and vice versa), and use on animals of improper age.
 Fear of flea and tick treatments has been growing since, with scared pet parents running instead to "natural" solutions like garlic rubs and "genuine baltic amber" collars (seriously, don't buy those, they are a scam).
-Now, this isn't to say that commercial products don't come without risk, but what we need to understand is that anything sold in Canada has been through a rigorous testing process to ensure, as much as possible, its safety for animal, human, and environmental health.
+Now, this isn't to say that commercial products don't come without risk, but what we need to understand is that anything sold in Canada, including products made for pets, has been through a rigorous testing process to ensure, as much as possible, its safety for animal, human, and environmental health.
 It's not foolproof, but alternative treatments have not been tested.
 Let me clarify what I mean here, because I hear stories all the time from people with short-haired dogs who have "tested" their home-grown sunflower oil or other miracle-cure and apparently never see ticks.

-If you're interested in buying local products, there is a spray product made in Nova Scotia that has been tested through a partnership with Acadia University and found to be effective at deterring ticks (at least in a petri dish so far): Atlantick, which uses lemongrass, witchhazel, and other oils also independently tested for their efficacy as mosquito repellants.
+If you're interested in buying local products, there is a spray product made in Nova Scotia that has been tested through a partnership with Acadia University and found to be effective at deterring ticks (at least in a petri dish): Atlantick, which uses lemongrass, witchhazel, and other oils also independently tested for their efficacy as mosquito repellants.
 Of course, any number of factors may make Atlantick and other "natural" products more or less effective for your dog.
 You should discuss your options with your vet.

 So what can I do?
 How do I even know if a tick bit me or my dog?